ubccr/coldfront/docs/pages/manual/howto/importing.md

 The examples are very basic and can be easily modified to import data from any legacy system.

-The following sections describe how you can builk import Users, Projects, Resources and Allocations into ColdFront.
+The following sections describe how you can bulk import Users, Projects, Resources and Allocations into ColdFront.
 We provide an example json file format which can be adopted to your specific needs.
 Exporting data from preexisting legacy systems into this json format is left as an exercise for the